 charge on the Toll Collector to decrements the consumer’s balance in the DB.
 You can send the consumer a message when their balance is zero.

 A web application that facilitates creating multisig transactions.
 Typically you must coordinate between several parties to generate a transaction for an account protected by multisig.
 This site would make this process much easier and allow you to coordinate in cases where you don’t know the other party.

 Data feed for the distributed Exchange inside Stellar.
-Something equivalent to what poloniex has.
-This will be useful for apps like stellarTerm as well as getting the Stellar trade volume added to charting sites like coinmarketcap
+Something equivalent to the Poloniex API.
+This will be useful for apps like stellarTerm as well as getting the Stellar trade volume added to charting sites like CoinMarketCap

 You should be able to view the quorum graph from the point of view of any given validator.
 You would probably need to run stellar-core to build the quorum monitor.
 You can get the data from the stellar-core logs and the /quorum command.